Dans-labs/formats/source/development.md

 [Atom](https://atom.io)
 for everybody else.

-When they are done, they can push their modification to their online fork on GitHub.
+When they are done, they can push their modifications to their online fork on GitHub.
 This action can easily be performed with GitHub Desktop again.

 When they want their changes to be published, they create a pull-request.